Zepbound diet plan: what to eat and avoid on Zepbound

 While there’s no one-size-fits-all diet for people taking Zepbound, tailoring your eating habits to support your body’s needs can help you lose weight in a healthy, sustainable way.

-• There’s no official Zepbound diet, but what you eat can play a significant role during your treatment.
-Experts agree that adopting a reduced-calorie diet filled with nutritious whole foods can enhance the medication’s effects and support your long-term health.
+• The recommended Zepbound diet is a reduced-calorie diet.
+Experts agree that what you eat can play a significant role during your treatment, often recommending a diet filled with nutritious whole foods.

 • Prioritize protein, fiber, and healthy fats.
-These nutrients can help you feel fuller longer, and protein preserves muscle mass, which you need for a healthy metabolism.
+These nutrients can help you feel fuller longer — and protein helps preserve muscle mass, which you need for a healthy metabolism.

 • Cut back on unhealthy fats, fried foods, alcohol, and sugary drinks and foods.
 These types of items can contribute to weight gain and digestive distress on Zepbound.